AmyShackles/Course_and_Book_Notes/Algorithm Design Manual/Chapter 1/Chapter_1.md

 &nbsp; &nbsp; &nbsp; &nbsp;Return to _p₀_ from _p<sub>n</sub>₋₁_

-> > **This does not work in situations where all points are along a line - might lead to jumping from left to right**
+&nbsp; &nbsp; &nbsp; &nbsp;**This does not work in situations where all points are along a line - might lead to jumping from left to right**

 #### ClosestPair Pseudocode